twagger/dslr/README.md

 ### Data preparation

-After the data analysis phase, we decided to **remove one feature**, highly correlated with another one, and to apply **z-score normalization** on the data.
+After the data analysis phase, we decided to :

+- **remove one feature**, highly correlated with another one
+- **remove two features**, that have a uniform distribution among different houses
+- apply **z-score normalization** on the data

 We also chose to replace `nan` and empty values in the dataset with the `mean` value of the feature.